 False killer whales (Pseudorca crassidens) are the third largest member of the oceanic dolphin ‘Delphindae‘ family, after the Pilot Whale and the Orca.
 The average length of a false killer whale is 4.5m/15ft (females) to 5.3m/18ft (males), with a maximum weight of 1200kg (females) to 2200kg (males).
 Pseudorca live in tropical and temperate oceans, and are one of the most common species to be found stranded in shallow waters, both individually and as mass strandings.

-The 3.1-metre, 300 kg young adult false killer whale was rescued on 9 December 2012 having been found stranded on the Resort’s staff beach.
+The 3.1m/300kg young-adult false killer whale was rescued on 9 December 2012, after being found stranded on the Resort’s staff beach.
 Despite our best efforts to push her back offshore, she was unable to keep her balance in the water, rolling weakly and dangerously on her right side putting her at risk of drowning.
 She was also drifting back towards the beach due to the dominant northeast winds and currents.

-She was brought back to Landaa’s Marine Discovery Centre where we quickly started putting a rehabilitation programme in place with the assistance of renowned international marine veterinarians.
+She was brought back to our Marine Discovery Centre where we quickly started putting a rehabilitation programme in place with the assistance of renowned international marine veterinarians.

 The first challenge was to build a sling support to maintain the whale in an upright position in the rehabilitation pool (made from a neoprene wet suit on a transversal beam).
 Then followed a near round-the-clock sequence of administration of fluids and food via tubing as well as injection of antibiotics, regular water changes, physical therapy to prevent scoliosis, cleaning of her wounds to prevent infection and regular correspondence with cetacean experts around the world to obtain more information on the possible causes of illness.